VR-Nima/Robot-Status/README.md

 3. [Use ngrok to make a static address/URL](https://dashboard.ngrok.com/)

-### Register your App with MentraOS
+### Register your version of Robot Status with MentraOS

 1. Navigate to [console.mentra.glass](https://console.mentra.glass/)

-2. Click "Sign In", and log in with the same account you're using for MentraOS
+2. Click "Sign In", and log into your Mentra account

 3. Click "Create App"